sarahchima/personal-website/src/pages/blog/event-handlers.md

 ---
-title: A guide to Handling Browser Events
+title: A Guide to Handling Browser Events
 date: "2019-04-11"
 description: In this article, we will discuss ways browser events can be handle, default browser actions and event propagtaion.
 tags: ["javascript", "HTML"]